Dr. Margaret Daub - Professor and Department Head

-Research efforts in my laboratory focus on the molecular biology of interactions between fungal pathogens of plants and their hosts, with an emphasis on the role of reactive oxygen species in pathogenicity and defense.
-The major area of interest focuses on fungi in the genus Cercospora and the role of their photoactivated toxin cercosporin in disease development.
+Research efforts in my laboratory focus on the molecular biology of interactions between fungal pathogens of plants and their hosts, with an emphasis on the role of toxins and reactive oxygen species in pathogenicity.
+A major area of interest focuses on fungi in the genus Cercospora and the role of their photoactivated toxin cercosporin in disease development.
 Cercosporin generates reactive oxygen species that damage host cells and allow for successful pathogenesis.
-We are isolating and characterizing genes from the fungus that encode resistance to cercosporin, both to understand the molecular basis of toxin resistance as well as a possible novel strategy for engineering Cercospora-resistant plants.
-In addition, we are interested in reactive oxygen species, their varied roles in plant-pathogen interactions, and general antioxidant defenses in plants.
-Recent research has focused on the activity of vitamin B6 in antioxidant defense and the impact of mutations in the Arabidopsis B6 pathway on abiotic stress resistance.
-Our goal is to gain an understanding of plant-fungal interactions, plant oxidative stress responses, and fungal pathogenicity factors and to use this information for the development of disease-resistant plants.
+We are isolating and characterizing genes from the fungus that encode resistance to cercosporin, both to understand the molecular basis of toxin resistance as well as for engineering Cercospora-resistant plants using tobacco as a model system.
+Another project focuses on the role of light-activated toxins in the Black Sigatoka disease of banana, caused by Mycosphaerella fijensis.
+We are identifying polyketide gene clusters in the M. fijiensis genome and are characterizing the products and their role in disease development.
+Our goal is to gain an understanding of fungal pathogenicity factors and to use this information for the development of disease-resistant plants.

 Amnuaykanjanasin, A., and Daub, M. E. 2009.
 The ABC transporter ATR1 is necessary for efflux of the toxin cercosporin in the fungus Cercospora nicotianae.
 Fung.
 Genet.
 Biol.
 46:146-158.

 Velez, H., Glassbrook, N. J., and Daub, M. E. 2008.
 Mannitol biosynthesis is required for pathogenicity of Alternaria alternata.
 FEMS Microbiol.
 Lett.
 285-122-129.